 Most students report they need more money during the first month because there are many one-time expenses (bus passes, household items, library cards, etc.).
 During the first few weeks, you may be tempted to purchase souvenirs or other local items, which are new and different.
 But be cautious about your purchases in the beginning, as you will probably not yet be familiar with the inexpensive restaurants, bargain shops, or street markets where local products can be purchased cheaply.
 You will probably also find that living and eating like the locals usually is less expensive and results in a richer cultural experience than trying to maintain a lifestyle similar to the one you have in the United States.

-Travelers Checks, Credit Cards, and Transfer of Funds
+Debit Cards, Credit Cards, and Transfer of Funds

 The most convenient and reliable way to transport and access your funds while overseas varies a great deal from country to country.
 It is best to consult the specific information that your program has provided in the pre-departure materials regarding the recommended way to handle funds while overseas.
 There are some general things about foreign banking you should keep in mind.
 First, many countries still operate more on the basis of a “cash economy” than does the U.S. In general, it is a good idea to have several methods to access your funds while overseas in case one method fails – an ATM card, credit card, traveler’s checks, and some cash for emergencies.

-Make note that a credit card technology has been adopted by twenty-two countries, including much of Europe, Brazil, Japan, and Mexico, referred to as Chip and PIN cards.
+Make note that new credit card technology has been adopted by twenty-two countries, including much of Europe, Brazil, Japan, and Mexico, referred to as Chip and PIN cards.
 Because credit cards from the U.S. rely on the magnetic strip and not this smart chip technology, some travelers are unable to use their credit cards while abroad.
 This is simply something to be aware of when traveling with a credit card and you should be sure to carry an alternative method of payment.

-We highly recommend that students going abroad obtain a small amount of the local currency ($100 to $200 worth) in the U.S. before arriving overseas so that you have pocket money for taxis, buses, phone calls or other miscellaneous expenses when you first arrive.
+We highly recommend that students going abroad obtain a small amount of the local currency ($100 to $200 worth) in the U.S. before arriving overseas so that you have pocket money for taxis, buses, phone calls, or other miscellaneous expenses when you first arrive.
 International terminals of most major U.S. airports have currency exchange windows where you can exchange U.S. dollars for the currency of some foreign countries.
 If the currency exchange window in the U.S. airport does not carry the currency of the country you are traveling to, you should seek out an ATM machine or a currency exchange window in the international airport you fly into from the U.S. This is especially important if you arrive on the weekend or late at night, as you may not be able to change money easily the first day or two.
 The easiest way to obtain local currency is at a foreign currency exchange window in the international airport that you fly out of in the U.S. or a major bank.
 Most airports in major cities abroad will also have a currency exchange window that you could use if you arrive during working hours.

 Sending and Receiving Money